Thartvigsen/thartvigsen.github.io/_pages/about.md

 In my research, I study **data mining** and **machine learning** for **time series** and **text**.
 -->

-I am currently funded by a [GAANN Research Fellowship](https://www2.ed.gov/programs/gaann/index.html) and with robust methods in hand, I aim to improve **healthcare** and **fight climate change**.
+My work has been published in several top papers (KDD, NeurIPS, AAAI, ACL) and I spent a year collaborating with the UMass Medical School using machine learning to help doctors write better clinical trials faster.

-My research has resulted in several top papers (KDD, NeurIPS, AAAI, ACL) and I spent a year collaborating with the UMass Medical School using machine learning to help doctors write better clinical trials faster.
+My research is funded by a [GAANN Research Fellowship](https://www2.ed.gov/programs/gaann/index.html) and with robust methods in hand, I aim to improve **healthcare** and **fight climate change**.

 Please feel free to contact me, I am always happy to chat!

-### Technical Research Interests
+### Research Interests
 <ul style="margin-bottom: 5px;">
 <small>
   <li><b>Time Series</b> (see our <a href="https://thartvigsen.github.io/papers/kdd19.pdf">KDD 2019</a>, <a href="https://thartvigsen.github.io/papers/kdd20.pdf">KDD 2020</a>, and <a href="https://thartvigsen.github.io/papers/kdd21.pdf">KDD 2021</a> papers)</li>